Knowledgator/Documentation/local_run/docs/frameworks/gliner/components--configs/index.md

 ---

-Each representation module returns a tensor of shape `[B, L, max_width, D]` and can be used interchangeably via the `SpanRepLayer` interface.
+Each representation module returns a tensor of shape `[B, L, max_width, D]` and can be initiated interchangeably via the `SpanRepLayer` interface.